-We use the notion plan to denote a data structure representing a scheduling problem in terms of a given network and a set of required train trips with limitations on departure and arrival times at the start and end points of a given path.
+We use the notion plan to denote a data structure representing a scheduling problem in terms of a given network and a set of required train trips, each with constraints on departure and arrival times at a subset of the locations passed by the trip.

-Trips are determined by the path the train is required to traverse, the specification of constraints on arrival and departure times at start and end points of the path, average speed for involved vehicles and a unique name.
+Trips are determined by a unique name, the path the train is required to traverse, a specifications of constraints on arrival and departure times, maximum speeds on involved tracks and average speed for involved vehicles.